Improve Your Smile With Dental Veneers

 • Discoloration.
 Whether your teeth are discolored due to a root canal treatment, medication stains, excessive fluoride, tobacco use, or other causes, porcelain veneers are an excellent fix.

 • Chipped or broken teeth.
-If you have several teeth that are chipped or otherwise broken, veneers might be a more effective option than repairing individual teeth.
+If you have several teeth that are chipped or broken, veneers might be a more effective option than repairing individual teeth.

 What can I expect the dental veneer process to be like?